-The clipart embedded within the slides is from various sources, primarily Corel Clip-Art from CD-ROM Clipart, Symbols & Flics, which was part of Corel Draw 3.0.
-The clipart can be freely copied and modified, but is not itself subject to the GNU Free Documentation License.
+The clipart embedded within the slides is from various sources, primarily from MS Office clipart gallery, Corel Clip-Art from CD-ROM Clipart, Symbols & Flics, which was part of Corel Draw 3.0, and Corel Megagallery, which came with Corel Draw 8.
+I have tried to make sure that the clipart can be freely copied and modified, but it is not itself subject to the GNU Free Documentation License.
 Likewise photos are from various sources, primarily Corel Megagallery.
+Except when the photos are my own, they are not subject to the GNU Free Documentation License.